Esomeprazole reduces the amount of acid your stomach makes.

 These are not all the side effects of esomeprazole.
-For a full list see the leaflet inside your medicines packet.
+For a full list, see the leaflet inside your medicine packet.

 Cautions with other medicines

-Tell your doctor if you're taking these medicines before you start taking esomeprazole:
+Tell your doctor if you're taking any of these medicines before you start taking esomeprazole:

-- antifungal medicines such as itraconazole, ketoconazole or posaconazole
+- antifungal medicines such as itraconazole, ketoconazole, posaconazole or voriconazole

 - HIV medicines

 Do not take St John's wort, the herbal remedy for depression, while you're taking esomeprazole.
-St John's wort may stop esomeprazole working as well as it should.
+It may stop esomeprazole working as well as it should.

 There's not enough information to say that other complementary medicines and herbal remedies are safe to take with esomeprazole.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.